stenslae/SecurityWriteups/Notes_And_Reports/ICS/iot_communication.md

 ### RPL (Routing Protocol for Low-Power and Lossy Networks)

-### CORPL (Cognitive RPL)

-### CARP (Channel Aware Routing Protocol)

-### CMSA/CD (Carrier-sense multiple access with collision detection)
+RPL supports a wide range of link-layer protocols.
+RPL works by building a acryplic graph to find a single route for all traffic, which is stored at the root, while each node only knows it and its parents.
+When a node wants to communicate, it sends a request to communicate to its parent, which then propagates to the root, who decides how to trasmit data.
+RPL allows for storage and data management, and uses server technologies.

+Since the root controls everything, this preserves any failure in nodes and reduces the amount of power demanded by eacy node.

 ## Middleware

 Middleware for IoT networks integrates operating systems and embedded devices.
 It's primary goal is to take networked embedded devices and provide ambient intelligent application access on machines.
 Middleware services such as HYDRA enable secure applications for embedded devices, where peer to peer networking can be enabled, and identity management can be handled.
 Middleware allows for software applications to be significantly easier to develop with middleware that can natively handle embedded devices.
 Middleware projects and brands includes WhereX, HYDRA, InterDataNet, Z-Wave, and Convergence.
-Middleware is capable of managing security layers, device management, device locking, and policy enforcement [5].
+Middleware is capable of managing security layers, device management, device locking, and policy enforcement.

 To go back to the IoTSI model, layer 6 and 7 are possible without middleware, but it's very annoying.
 Middleware lets random CS kids able to make applications for IoT devices with without them needing to open the datasheets of any of the devices their app uses.
 It standardizes access between everything.